Mr George Tselentakis

 As a consultant I have performed over 3,000 knee replacements including primary and revision procedures and a similar number of ligament reconstruction procedures including simple or complex reconstructive procedures.
 I have also performed over 7,000 cartilage procedures including meniscectomies, meniscal repairs, cartilage regeneration and other arthroscopic or open surgeries.
-I have a busy practice performing over 800 knee surgeries annually with a fifty-fifty split between the NHS and private sector.
+I have a busy practice performing over 800 knee surgeries annually with a 50-50 split between the NHS and private sector.

 I have been awarded seven Clinical Excellence Awards for the managerial input in organising the Orthopaedic Department and for clinical excellence.
 My clinical results as recorded in the National Joint Registry (NJR) show that my failure rate in knee replacements remains consistently one of the lowest in the UK for the last 12 years at 0.2%.

 My infection rate as recorded and audited by the hospitals has been consistently very low; less than 0.2%.
 My mortality rate in knee replacement surgery is 0%.

 Independently conducted patient surveys by the NHS and private hospitals show a patient satisfaction rate in the upper quartile in all domains having scored consistently over 95%.

 After passing my FRCS in 1994 I undertook research, which was awarded with a PhD, at the Robert Jones and Agnes Hunt Orthopaedic Hospital in Oswestry, with Professor J.B Richardson.
 Upon completion of my research I joined the North West Rotation where I received my higher orthopaedic surgical training in Manchester.
 I completed my training by passing the FRCS (Tr&Orth) exam and undertaking a knee fellowship in 2001 at the Royal Bolton Hospital as well as visiting a number of nationally and internationally renowned knee centres.